irlam/Eclectyc-Energy/README.md

 php scripts/seed.php
 ```

+This loads sample readings for 30 Oct–06 Nov 2025 alongside precomputed daily, weekly, monthly, and annual aggregation rows so dashboards have data immediately.

 ### Default Accounts & Roles

 Running the seeder creates three demo operators, all with the temporary password `admin123`: